 Security Requirement: Device SHALL run software with the least privilege required for operation.
-For Linux this means running software under a user account with the file system access that is necessary for operation (e.g. not as root nor as a member of a group with overly permissive read/write/execute permissions.
+For Linux this means running software under a user account with the file system access that is necessary for operation (e.g. not as root nor as a member of a group with overly permissive read/write/run permissions.
 For Android this means applications must avoid being granted system permissions…

 If a utility like

 strace is available for your system (even if you don't include it in your firmware), you should encrypt your IPC communication.
 Tools like

 strace can allow attackers to eavesdrop on the IPC communications.
 OpenSSL/TLS works with Unix Domain sockets and could provide an effective encryption solution.
 OpenSSL/TLS isn't a requirement as long as you have strong, least privilege user permissions in effect throughout your system, but encrypted IPC is an enhancement you can make for security.

 As registered developer, you can access additional security requirements in the AVS developer console.
 For more details on these requirements, see AVS Security Requirements.